 Bledsoe is a very small town located in the state of Kentucky.
 With a population of 1,218 people and just one neighborhood, Bledsoe is the 238th largest community in Kentucky.

-When you are in Bledsoe, you'll notice that it is more blue-collar than most other communities in America.
-44.16% of Bledsoe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Bledsoe is generally considered to be a blue-collar town.
+44.16% of the Bledsoe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bledsoe is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Bledsoe who work in sales jobs (9.98%), maintenance occupations (9.34%), and community and social services (8.49%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Bledsoe has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Bledsoe has few renters and college students.
 But the biggest reason it is quieter in Bledsoe than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Bledsoe may be for you.